tonnykwon/blog/_bayesian/2019-01-10-Hierarchical-model-1.md

 |**************************************************| 100%
 ```

 update() function runs sampling that would not be used, but for reliability.
-We call this burn-in and cover int later posts.
-Then we run more samples with coda.samples(), specifying nodes to sample and the number of iterations.
+This process is called 'burn-in' and will be covered in later posts.
+After 'burn-in', we run more samples with coda.samples(), specifying nodes to sample and the number of iterations.

 Object x contains the output of simulation, $$ \alpha $$ and $$ \beta $$.